Compared to savings accounts and short-term time deposits, 10-year CDs offer more competitive interest rates.

 Best 10-year CD details

-An online division of Emigrant Bank, a New York-based institution founded by Irish emigrants as a mutual savings bank in 1850.
-Customers who purchase MyTerm CDs can choose a term length between 60 and 120 months.
+The bank is an online division of Emigrant Bank, a New York-based institution founded by Irish emigrants as a mutual savings bank in 1850.

 The bank is a new online division of MidFirst Bank, a financial institution based in Oklahoma City.

 PNC Bank: 0.30% APY; $1,000 minimum opening deposit